 4. I don’t have a credit card.
 Can I make a donation by check?

 This is an online crowdfunding charity fundraiser and we will not take checks unless they are a major donation.

 6. I have more questions about donating via RallyUp Where can I learn more about this?

 For further details for individual donors donating via RallyUp, please visit: http://www.rallyup.com.

 7. How can I claim my perk?

 All RallyUp donors will have arrangements for their shipping or scheduling their perks within 2 months (60 days) of the end of the fundraising period.

 The Pixel Project team will facilitate the connection between donors and the authors or their representatives.

 The authors or their representatives will then make arrangements directly with the donor or via The Pixel Project regarding mailing the books/postcards, setting up a time and date for the Skype chat etc.

-NOTE: For tangible goodies, there are times when there may be severe delays due to the weather (snowmageddon has struck before!) or mistakes by the postal service.
+NOTE: For tangible goodies, there are times when there may be severe delays due to the weather (snowmageddon has struck before!) or mistakes by the postal service or if it’s a book that has not been published yet you will have to wait until it is out.
 To help minimise this, please ensure that the mailing address provided to us is correct, that you have arranged for someone to receive your parcel, and that postal services in your area are working as normal.